Great dialogue serves multiple purposes. It moves your plot forward. It develops your characters and it makes the story more engaging.

-This is because Colin Creevey is the only character who speaks with such extreme enthusiasm, even at a time when Ron’s belching slugs.
+This is because Colin Creevey is the only character who speaks with such extreme enthusiasm, even at a time when Ron is belching slugs.

 This snippet of written dialogue does a great job of showing us Colin’s personality and how much he worships his hero Harry.

-Here’s an example of realistic dialogue that isn’t too realistic from A Thousand Splendid Suns by Khaled Hosseini.
+Here’s an example of how to write dialogue that feels realistic from A Thousand Splendid Suns by Khaled Hosseini.